jsav0/quik/README.md

 - add regions for user selection or randomization (done, but some regions are restricted, code commented out)

 ## PLAYBOOKS
-ALL PLAYBOOKS HAVE BEEN MOVED TO: jsav0/drist-playbooks They may be coupled with quik to automate full deployments
+ALL PLAYBOOKS HAVE BEEN MOVED TO: jsav0/drist-playbooks
+They may be coupled with quik to automate full deployments
-- playbooks for the following purposes:
+- example playbooks for the following purposes:
 	- offensive hacking (wfnintr/darkvoid)
 	- .onion generator (wfnintr/mkonions)
 	- tor relay (wfnintr/tor-bridge)